The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Introduction

 \subsection{Our Contributions}

 Ours is the first work to consider streaming versions of $2$-LH or any kind of quantum optimization problem.
-Just as the results of~\cite{KK19} have been expanded for more general CSPs, we expect that our results form \qmcut\ will apply to more general instances of $2$-LH.
-Indeed there has been precedence for this in the standard approximation setting~\cite{H20,PT20}.
+Just as the results of~\cite{KK19} have been expanded for more general CSPs, we expect that our results for \qmcut\ will apply to more general instances of $2$-LH.
+Indeed there is precedent for this in the standard approximation setting~\cite{H20,PT20}.

-We give tight (up to an arbitrarily small constant in the approximation factor) characterizations of the best possible approximation factor achievable in $\lO{n}$ space for quantum and classical algorithms for quantum and classical Max-Cut.
+We give tight (up to an arbitrarily small additive constant in the approximation factor) characterizations of the best possible approximation factor achievable in $\lO{n}$ space for quantum and classical algorithms for quantum and classical Max-Cut.
 Our results are laid out in Table~\ref{tbl:results}.

 Our lower bounds are encompassed in the following theorem (the classical lower bound for $\qmcut$ is a special case of this, as any classical streaming algorithm can be implemented as a quantum streaming algorithm). \begin{restatable}{theorem}{maxcutlb} For any $\varepsilon > 0$, any quantum streaming algorithm for \mcut\ or \qmcut\ that returns a $(2-\varepsilon)$-approximation with probability $2/3$ requires qubits of storage. \end{restatable}